ScratchEverywhere/ScratchEverywhere/README.md

 -   Extensions (e.g. pen and music extensions) are not yet supported.
 -   Some blocks may lead to crashing/unintended behavior (Please open an issue if you know of a block that's causing problems).
 -   Performance is poor when using many (~50+) clones (memory management issue).
--   **[Wii, Switch, Vita]** Cloud Variables aren't currently supported, but likely will be in the future.
+-   **[Wii, Switch, Vita, PS4]** Cloud Variables aren't currently supported, but likely will be in the future.
 -   **[Wii, Wii U, GameCube, Switch]** The first controller connected will be the only one that will work.
 -   **[Wii]** If you're using a PAL Wii, you must use 50Hz.
 -   **[GameCube]** Cloud Variables will not be supported.